Max-Margin based Discriminative Feature Learning: Proposed Method

 We take the LSVT Voice Rehabilitation dataset \cite{Tsanas2014}, a bi-class classification dataset, as an example to illustrate the effectiveness of the $l_{2,1}$ norm constraint on $\mathbf{P}$ in the objective function (\ref{equ:objg}).
-Fig. \ref{visuall21} (a) and (b) represent the visualizations of $\mathbf{P}$ without $l_{2,1}$ norm and with $l_{2,1}$ norm in (\ref{equ:objg}), respectively.
-We can see that many rows in $\mathbf{P}$ become sparse by adding the $l_{2,1}$ norm constraint, which can eliminate noisy or redundant features before feature transformation, and can reduce the model complexity.
+Fig. \ref{visuall21} (a) and (b) show the visualizations of $\mathbf{P}$ without $l_{2,1}$ norm and with $l_{2,1}$ norm in (\ref{equ:objg}), respectively.
+We can see that many rows in $\mathbf{P}$ become sparse by adding the $l_{2,1}$ norm constraint, which can eliminate noisy features in the process of feature transformation, and can reduce the model complexity.
+In the later experiment, we will further demonstrate that our method is robust to noise by introducing $l_{2,1}$ norm.